 It is important to create a Service Level Agreement (SLA) which will provide the basis for the service contract you sign with your customer(s).
-The SLA is an agreed upon document that details the average technician response, and resolution times for technical support issues.
+The SLA is an agreed-upon document that details the average technician response, and resolution times for technical support issues.

-Next, create an SLA.
+2. Create an SLA.

-Finally, you can create your customer contract.
 Contracts can be based upon a retainer/flat fee, an hourly rate, block hours, block money, a project hourly rate, a project one-time fee, as well as on specific services such as remote monitoring, and online backup.